zacnel909/MovieBrowser/README.md

 Component for empty user selection.</br>
 Component for no results.</br>
 Component for movie details.</br>
-Add logic to useLocalStorage hook to handle changing keys (no plan to use this but sounds nice).
+Add logic to useLocalStorage hook to handle changing keys (no plan to use this but sounds nice).<br />
-Restructure and generalize custom hooks for use in other projects.
+Restructure and generalize custom hooks for use in other projects.<br />

 ### Styling